16 Basic Financial Aid Terms You Should Know

 Demonstrated Need = $36,557

-Using the example above, a college that meets 100% of demonstrated need would award a financial aid package of $36,557.
-This package may or may not include loans.
 In most cases, colleges will not meet 100% of your demonstrated need.
-Depending on the makeup of your financial aid package, you may need to take out additional loans to cover your unmet demonstrated need.
+Therefore, depending on the composition of your financial aid package, you may need to consider taking out additional loans to cover any unmet demonstrated need.

 5. Free Application For Federal Student Aid (FAFSA)